IAmPara0x/GlomeruliSegmentation/readme.md

 #### Ideas
   1. can Convolution 3D be added to UNet
   2. IMPORTANT reduce parameters present in the model in a strategic way because model is always overfitting.
+  3. Do changing the brightness of img is really need?
+  4. Should we change the size of the image?

 #### Image Augmentation performed in the dataset
   1. Blurring Image with prob of (0.3)